Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 A view is a python function, or class, that gets an HTTP request, do something with it, and then sends back a response.

-Views are the core component of django: The framework's main job is to get the request from the web server, send it to the correct view, and then get the view result - the response - and send it back to the web server.
+Views are the core component of django.
+The framework's main job is to get the request from the web server, pass it to the correct view, and then get the view result - the response - and send it back to the web server.
 As a django developer, the development work is actually writing views: figure out what is the required response for each url, and write the correct view to provide this response.

 **Class Based Views (CBV)**